Pegasus Fantasy: Cover versions

 Since its release, "Pegasus Fantasy" has been covered by several artists and bands, including Animetal on their albums Animetal Marathon V and Decade of Bravehearts, Animetal USA on their debut self-titled album, Eizo Sakamoto on Eizo Japan 1, Takeshi Tsuruno on Tsuruno Uta, Sadie on V-Anime Rocks, Trick or Treat on Re-Animated, and Italian power metal band Derdian as a bonus track on the Japanese release of their album Limbo.
 Mary's Blood recorded a cover of the song for their 2020 cover album Re>Animator.
 Their vocalist Eye sung it as a duet with Make-Up's vocalist NoB, who had been her vocal coach for the last ten years.
 The song has been translated into various languages for the localized dubs of the anime; the Brazilian Portuguese version of the song features Edu Falaschi, former lead singer of power metal band Angra, covering the song.
 According to Falaschi, his version was originally a demo that was placed on-air without his knowledge, explaining the "crummy" quality of the final product.

+Knights of the Zodiac: Saint Seiya utilized the English version (titled "Pegasus Seiya") by The Struts for the opening.